About the Course

 We will use comprehensive drama games to learn to work with our instinct and intuition.

 We will learn about accents, work on audition acting technique, review screen work and study the acting tips of top international drama coaches.
 We will learn about the difference between stage and screen acting and get the opportunity to put these both into practice.

-Speech and voice techniques will to be a part of our course, as will fun, confidence-building, imagination and expression!
+Speech and voice techniques will be part of our course, as will fun, confidence-building, imagination and expression!